-The Scapegoat (2012) Trailer, IslandPicturesFilmTV
+The Scapegoat (2012) Trailer, IslandPicturesFilmTV and photos © ITV

 These plotlines seen and enjoyed in films such as The Prince and the Pauper (1962), The Parent Trap (1961), Dave (1993) and the TV Mini Series Deceptions (1985).
-These telling reunited identical twin girls, a man being a stand in for his critically ill US President lookalike and finding love with your identical twin sister’s husband and other schenanigans (with a Pointer Sisters title track) respectively.
+These telling reunited identical twin sisters, a man being a stand-in for his critically ill US President and finding love with your identical twin sister’s husband (with a catchy Pointer Sisters title track) and other shenanigans respectively.

 This is the premise of one of the most enthralling and thrilling movies I’ve seen, in the 2006 adaptation of the Daphne Du Maurier tale, The Scapegoat (2012).
 This film has Matthew Rhys in a double role, supported by a sterling cast of British lovelies.

 This is revealed to be a TV, which the housemaid and nurse, Charlotte (Phoebe Nicholls) dismisses as “the work of the devil”.
 Meanwhile John Standing (Matthew Rhys), a teacher is down in his luck as he is dismissed as his job as a Greek language teacher at a prestigious boy’s school.
 He tells his young pupils he now plans to go on a walking trip.

 The men return to the bar, talk more and gain a rapport, finding out they couldn’t be more different.
 Standing is a poor but university educated man from Wales.
 Spence from the apparently rich English aristocratic family we met earlier.
 The recently unemployed, Standing is near alone in the world with only a maiden aunt.
 Spence envies him and tells of Standing he’s away on family business from his insufferable family.

 After Standing fails to convince the chauffeur he’s not who he thinks he is, the chauffeur says he’ll drive him home.
 Standing sleeps for the journey to wake up at the Spences’ home.
 After failing to make right the mix up with Spence’s family, Standing goes along with the situation.
 Standing slowly pieces together Spence’s current situation in love, life and business.

 The family are keen to hear on his business trip.
-Standing (as Spence) indirectly suggests that a contract signed to save their family home and their company’s employees jobs.
-With Spence’s family and employees overjoyed, he saved their failing business, a glass foundry.
+Standing (as Spence) indirectly suggests that a contract was signed to save their family home and their company’s employees’ jobs.
+Spence’s family and employees are overjoyed, as he saved their failing business, a glass foundry.

-In time, Spence revealed as a nasty piece of work and this learnt through comments, reactions and the behaviour of his family and others as they believe he is Spence.
-Spence’s wife, Frances (Alice Orr-Ewing) is nervy, unconfident and scared of his temper, his young daughter Mary Lou (Eloise Webb) is desperate for his attention and he has two mistresses (with one of these women his sister in law, Nina (Sheridan Smith)).
+In time, Spence is revealed as a nasty piece of work.
+This learnt through comments, reactions and the behaviour of his family and others as they believe he is Spence.
+Spence’s wife, Frances (Alice Orr-Ewing) is nervy, unconfident and scared of his temper.
+His young daughter Mary Lou (Eloise Webb) is desperate for his attention and he has two mistresses (with one of these women his sister in law, Nina (Sheridan Smith)).

 This love leads to Standing kissing her one night, and her responding to her “husband”.
 This same night, a familiar face is seen to return to his family home and greeted enthusiastically by his dog.
-We discover it’s Spence as this man looks in on his wife, to see her sleeping peacefully in Standing’s embrace.
+We discover it’s Spence as this man.
+He looks in on his wife, to see her sleeping peacefully in Standing’s embrace.
 The next morning Spence’s pistol is observed to be missing before the Spence brothers go on a fox hunt…

 This giving more meaning to the films title in that you wonder just how much of his failings he’ll blame Standing for on his return.
 But will say that this story leads to nail biting moments, more than a few tears (if you sob at movies like I do) as there’s more more twists and turns in the tale.
 The story, I believe has an enigmatic ending.

 Although I haven’t read the novel or seen the 1959 film, I’ve read more on both and seen the trailer for this version of the story.
 Du Maurier reportedly insisted on Alec Guinness for the dual role, as opposed to Cary Grant who had been originally chosen.
 This as Guinness reminded her of her father, an actor.

 For this wonderful captivating movie, the film setting was Knebworth House.
 Knebworth House is a familiar English film location of many a period drama from film and TV or pop concert.
 This setting adding to the plot as Standing orientates himself to his new (but assumed by others familiar) surroundings and in this we learn more of Spence’s relationships with his family.

 This film was one which held my attention throughout and I recommend it if you want a period mystery tale with crime, romance and suspense elements.
 Watching it I became involved with this story, through those credible moving performances from all the cast.
 Each character from this dysfunctional family developed and grew as Standing “joined” their family.
-All responding to his character positively and in unexpected ways.
+All responded to his character positively and in unexpected ways.

-Rhys in his double role was initially sympathetic in both roles with Spence not having the insight into understanding his actions on his family and appreciating their needs.
-With these immediately seen by the outsider, Standing as he took over this role as he unintentionally improved their lives.
+Rhys in his double role was initially sympathetic in both roles.
+Spence appeared oblivious his actions on his family and appreciating their needs.
+These insights were immediately felt by the outsider, Standing as he took over this role as he unintentionally improved their lives.
 As we learned more on Spence, he was seen as manipulative, cruel and uncaring to all the others in his life.